Why Does My Cat Follow Me Everywhere? [Top 5 Reasons & Prevention Tips]

 Curiosity

 Cats are intelligent creatures that can be a bit nosy.
-They love knowing what you are doing at all times — and yes, that includes when you're in the bathroom.
-Actually, especially in there!
-Cats will follow their owners to find out what you're up to, whether it be making dinner, watching television, folding laundry, or doing some yoga stretches.
+They love knowing what you are doing at all times, including when you're in the bathroom.
+Cats prefer it, especially in there!
+Cats will follow their owners to find out what you're up to, whether making dinner, watching television, folding laundry, or doing some yoga stretches.
+Cats are often not satisfied with just following you — they love being part of the action.

-In fact, cats are often not satisfied with just following you — they love being part of the action.
 They will jump on the counter to see up close exactly what you are preparing (and contemplate how they can get some themselves).
 They will curl up on the couch — or on your lap — sometimes with their eyes glued to the movement on the television screen.
-They will sit right on top of the laundry, enjoying its warmth and getting in on the action.
+They will sit on top of the laundry, enjoying its warmth and getting in on the action.
 Cats will stretch out on your yoga mat, rolling around and purring.
 They sometimes will even climb right on top of you while you are attempting to balance.

 Attention

-And lovable cats may even follow you around hoping for a scratch and a cuddle.
+And lovable cats may even follow you around, hoping for a scratch and a cuddle.
 A cat looking for companionship will often go wherever you go, meowing and rubbing on your legs.
-They may even stretch up on you or jump onto a counter or table to get more level with you as they meow.
+They may stretch up on you or jump onto a counter or table to get more level with you as they meow.

 Fear and Anxiety